Bernardin (agriculture)

 Bernardin agriculture machinery brand are manufactured by Agroindustrial San Vicente, S.A. in San Vincente, Argentina.
 The brand was founded in 1925.

-Bernardin is best known for the combines and implements that it builds, but it also manufactures tractors from 65 hp up to 260 hp, including articulated tractors.
+Bernardin is best known for the combines and implements that it builds.
+Bernardin also manufactures tractors from 65 hp up to 260 hp, including articulated tractors.
 Other products include pull-type sprayers, drills, and self-propelled forage harvesters.